-The Company targets high levels of capital growth from its portfolio of early-stage UK companies.
-However, like most VCTs, rather than increasing the value of its shares, it aims to return this investment performance back to Shareholders in the form of tax free dividends.
+The Company targets high levels of capital growth from its portfolio of early-stage tech-enabled UK companies.
+However, like most VCTs, rather than increasing the value of its shares, it aims to return this investment performance back to Shareholders in the form of tax-free dividends.
 The potential for paying tax-free dividends to investors is one of the main benefits of VCTs, although they are not guaranteed.

-£5,000 invested in the Company five years ago would, over five years, have given a total return of £6,584: a 32% gain.
-This illustration assumes upfront fees have already been taken from the value of the initial investment and that the investment on 30 April 2014 was held for five years up until 30 April 2019 - the Company's latest interim accounting period.
+£5,000 invested in the Company five years ago would, over the period from 30 June 2015 to 30 June 2020, have given a total return of £6,064: a 21% gain.
+This illustration assumes upfront fees have already been taken from the value of the initial investment and that the investment on 30 June 2015 was held until 30 June 2020 - the date of the Company's latest interim accounting period.
 The cumulative total return shown above takes into account all ongoing fees and costs relating to the Company and is inclusive of any dividends paid.
 It does not include any upfront income tax relief claimed by the investor.